DarienLibrary/website_content/content/_finished/mcgraw_fellowship/mcgraw-fellowship.md

 ### Selection Process
-The Fellowship will be open to LIS graduates from an accredited Library School in the United States or Canada who will have received his or her diploma between September 1, 2017 and September 1, 2018.
+The Fellowship will be open to LIS graduates from an accredited Library School in the United States or Canada who will have received his or her diploma between September 1, 2019 and September 1, 2020.

-Applications will be due February 15, 2018.
+Applications will be due **March 2, 2020**.
 After initial screening, interviews for finalists will be held at a mutually convenient time and place, and the finalist will be invited to visit Darien Library for a meeting with the Fellowship Committee prior to appointment.
 <br />
 <br />

 ### Term
-The successful applicant will be employed at Darien Library for two years, commencing approximately July 1, 2018, with a final employment date of June 30, 2020.
+The successful applicant will be employed at Darien Library for two years, commencing approximately July 1, 2020, with a final employment date of June 30, 2022.
 <br />
 <br />

 ### Compensation
-The Fellow will be paid initially at the Connecticut Library Association MLS minimum salary for entry-level positions (for 2017: $52,650) with full benefits, paid membership in CLA and ALA, and funding for attendance at the American Library Association Annual Meeting and other meetings as appropriate.
+The Fellow will be paid $60,000 with full benefits, paid membership in CLA and ALA, and funding for attendance at the American Library Association Annual Meeting and other meetings as appropriate.
 <br />
 <br />